zdeveloper/react-datastream/README.md

 # React-DataStream

-react-datastream is the dead simple state-manager-ish that will make your "Prop Drilling" a thing of the past.
+react-datastream is an easy way for your components to talk to each other. it will make your "Prop Drilling" a thing of the past.

 * Easy to use and integrate
 * No boilerplate